aumbadgah/dynamodb-mini/README.md

 ##### options.apiSecret
 String, required

-Your application's secret API key.
-See the `API_KEY_FILE` environment variable for server side instructions.
+Your application's secret API key, that should be listed in the `api-keys.json` file.

 ##### options.baseURL
 String, required